Father Wound and Family Constellations

 difficulty trusting masculine energy or authority

-Family Constellations explores how the father relationship may be affected not only by personal experience, but also by trauma, unconscious loyalty, emotional entanglement, and unresolved family dynamics across generations.
+Family Constellations explores how the relationship with the father may be influenced not only by personal experience, but also by trauma, unconscious loyalty, entanglements, and unresolved family experiences.

 The Role of the Father

-Within Family Constellations, the father relationship is often associated with:
+Within Family Constellations, the father-child relationship is often associated with:

 protection